GrammaticalFramework/gf-eclipse-plugin/README.md

 ### Links

-- This document shall contain the most up-to-date information about the plugin.
+- This document shall contain all collected information about the plugin.
 The most up-to-date version of this file can always be found in the source-code repository at [GitHub](https://github.com/GrammaticalFramework/gf-eclipse-plugin/blob/master/README.md)
 - Source code repository is at [github.com/GrammaticalFramework/gf-eclipse-plugin](https://github.com/GrammaticalFramework/gf-eclipse-plugin)
 - For reporting bugs and requesting features, please use the [GitHub Issue Tracker](https://github.com/GrammaticalFramework/gf-eclipse-plugin/issues)
 - Here are some [example GF projects](http://www.grammaticalframework.org/eclipse/examples/) for testing out the plugin features.